dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson8_working_with_radicals.md

 ## Tips for Teaching Success

-1. **Start with perfect squares**: Make sure your teen is comfortable with perfect squares and their roots before moving to more complex expressions.
+1. **Start with perfect squares**: Make sure you are comfortable with perfect squares and their roots before moving to more complex expressions.

 2. **Use visual models**: Geometric interpretations of square roots can help build intuition.